italoosorio/SilkBuilder-Doc/development/01_development_environment.md

 ### 1.2.3 Private Data Outlet and Public Data Outlet

-The _Private Data Outlet_ and _Public Data Outlet_ exist to provide access to the ORM.
-The functionality of a _Data Outlet_ is to shield the ORM form unwanted access.
+The _Private Data Outlet_ and _Public Data Outlet_ elements exist to provide access to the ORM.
+The functionality of a _Data Outlet_ is to shield the ORM from unwanted access.
 This provides an extra layer of security by configuring what an application can or can't access from the ORM.

 A "Private Data Outlet" requires user authentication to operate.
 The _Public Data Access_ does not requires authentication.

 At execution time the _Data Outlet_ becomes a REST services.
 This service can be directly accessed by the user, a mobile app, desktop application, or by a web application.
 By sending the proper JSON structure to the _Data Outlet_, the REST service, the ORM will operate actions in the database.
 This makes the _Data Outlet_ a dangerous service if not configured properly.

 By properly creating and configuring multiple _Data Outlet_ the developer can shield the ORM's functionality and only provide what each user requires.
-The ORM structure can be very complex but this will never be directly accessible to the end user except by using a _Data Outlet_.
+The ORM structure can be very complex but this will never be directly accessible by the end user except by using a _Data Outlet_.

 ### 1.2.5 Private Service and Public Service